bmc/grizzled-scala/index.md

 can place the following lines in your project file (i.e., the Scala file in your `project/build/` directory):

-    val grizzled = "org.clapper" %% "grizzled-scala" % "1.0"
+    val grizzled = "org.clapper" %% "grizzled-scala" % "1.0.2"

 **NOTES**

 1. The first doubled percent is *not* a typo.
 It tells SBT to treat Grizzled Scala as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0.
+It will *only* work if you are building with Scala 2.8.0 or 2.8.1.RC2.
    See the [SBT cross-building][] page for details.
 2. Prior to Grizzled Scala, version 1.0, you also had to specify the location of a custom Maven repository.
 With version 1.0, however, Grizzled Scala is now being published to the [Scala Tools Maven repository][], which